bossemel/NAF/README.md

 # NAF Python 3
-Experiments for the Neural Autoregressive Flows paper - adjusted for Python 3.
+Modification of the experiments for the [Neural Autoregressive Flows](https://arxiv.org/abs/1804.00779) paper by Huang et al. for Python 3.
+Find the original repository [here](https://github.com/CW-Huang/NAF).

 To download datasets, please modify L21-24 of `download_datasets.py`.